SAtélite Argentino de Observación COn Microondas - 1A

 Satellite family: SAOCOM (SAtélite Argentino de Observación COn Microondas)

 The SAOCOM (Satellites for Observation and Communications) series are Argentina's first Remote Sensing mission carrying instruments on board which operate in the range of microwaves: an L-band full polarimetric Synthetic Aperture Radar (SAR) and a thermal infrared camera.
-Given the characteristics of such detectors, this mission will open new and very promising opportunities for agriculture and soil moisture studies but also for the management of emergencies or natural disasters and monitoring of natural resources.
+Given the characteristics of such detectors, this mission opens new and very promising opportunities for agriculture and soil moisture studies but also for the management of emergencies or natural disasters and monitoring of natural resources.